 The contents of this report are intended to satisfy several federal requirements as well as regional policy objectives outlined in this section.
 At the federal level, requirements include: civil rights protections against discrimination in federally-funded programs on the basis of a person's race, color, or national origin; and federal environmental justice objectives aimed at avoiding disproportionately high and adverse effects on minority and low-income populations.
-At the regional level, MTC has adopted environmental justice principles that incorporate social equity throughout the agency's regional planning efforts, including Plan Bay Area 2040.
-This section describes each set of requirements and summarizes MTC's specific responsibilities and commitments in each area.
+At the regional level, MTC has adopted environmental justice principles that incorporate social equity throughout the agency's regional planning efforts, including PBA 2040.
+The following sections describe each set of the requirements.